 - Where to stay: The best hotels for sightseeing in Bilbao

-What to do in Bilbao: Top attractions & places to visit
+What to do in Bilbao: Top attractions & best places to visit

 Take a stroll through the narrow streets of Old Town